Exercising As a Family is Key

 Of course, children tend to learn from what they see their parents and other adult role models doing, and not necessarily what you tell them to do.

-Every parent knows how readily their children notices if they say one thing and do another, not to mention how much they resent having to do something they don’t like (such as eating their vegetables) when their parents don’t.
+Every parent knows how readily their children notice if they say one thing and do another, not to mention how much they resent having to do something they don’t like (such as eating their vegetables) when their parents don’t.

 This means that in order to make a lasting impression on your child’s activity level, you need to model the behavior you want them to learn.
 In short, you need to exercise with them.